-NHGIS is an online resource for extracting and downloading data from censuses back to 1790, and the ACS back to 2006.
+NHGIS is an online resource for extracting and downloading data from censuses back to 1790.
 You can also download GIS boundary files via this system.
 Please note that not all census data has been made available through this system.
 To download data from NHGIS, you will need to create an account (this is a free service).

 - To search for data, click on "Select Data" from the left hand side menu.